kenpusney/rescenario/docs/doc-v0.0.4.md

 ### The storage

-Rescenario uses a layered storage system, for each dependent, they can access and override the variable in it's dependency, but cannot modify them. i.e. when the dependency were called again, they still retrieve's original dependency's value.
+Res uses a layered storage system, for each dependent, they can access and override the variable in it's dependency, but cannot modify them. i.e. when the dependency were called again, they still retrieve's original dependency's value.